fbpx

 Consider Your Audience

 What does your audience want or need to hear?
-There are plenty of times where I’ve seen my clients receive pitches from potential guests going down a list of topic pitches not doing any research on the podcast they were pitching to.
+There are plenty of times when I’ve seen my clients receive pitches from potential guests, going down a list of topic pitches and not doing any research on the podcast they were pitching to.
 They were simply trying to get on any podcast.
 The topics didn’t align with the podcast or even the industry.

 The process for vetting your guest can take time.
 Especially when you’re trying to do what’s best for your audience.
 Consider if the guest’s topic has relevance for your audience.
 If your audience is not engaged with the guest, they may skip the episode.
 Skipping one episode may at first seem harmless, but you could lose a listener for a long time.